scotchka/scotchka.github.io/blog/html/_sources/2018/11/08/stackless_quicksort.rst.txt

 The set ``not_sorted`` contains start and end indices of segments which remain to be sorted.
 Note that the ``pop`` method returns an **arbitrary** element of a set, which becomes empty when no unsorted segments remain.
 The list is then sorted.
-Let's check the same test case:
+Let's check a test case:

 >>> lst = [3, 2, 1, 4, 5]
 >>> qsort_stackless(lst)